 Management stability: Since finance and accounting operations are vital to any company, it is essential for it to find an outsourcing partner which is stable in terms of management and ownership.
 A high rate of churn at the top echelons of management or ownership does not read well for an FAO firm and may arouse suspicion in the mind of companies which are interested in offshoring some or all of their finance and accounting work to it.

-Scalability: Companies which are experimenting with outsourcing for the first time may decide to handover only a small portion of their work to Finance and Accounting Outsourcing Services firm.
+Scalability: Companies which are experimenting with outsourcing for the first time may decide to handover only a small portion of their work to Outsourcing Accounting Firms.
 If the firm proves to be effective and efficient with that work over a sizable period of time, the company may decide to outsource more processes.
 But in order to do that, the FAO firm needs to have the resources and the capability to take on the additional work, i.e., it should be scalable.
 If a company is firm on its decision to outsource only one part of its finance and accounting process, then scalability of its partner is not an important factor, but for those deciding to outsource their processes in steps, scalability is a vital factor to consider while choosing the right Finance and Accounting Outsourcing Services partner.

 Adaptability: The world of accounting and finance is very dynamic with several changes in rules and regulations impacting the entire landscape.
 It is important for an FAO services firm to be able to adapt to and implement these changes quickly, with minimal turnaround time, in order to maintain its efficiency towards the outsourced work.
 Unlike some attributes outlined in this article, adaptability is essential regardless of the kind of work outsourced or the size, talent pool, or scalability of an FAO firm.